Nilasi01/Japan/README.md

 Created by a student developer for learning purpose.
 Feel free to fork, improve, or adapt this site for your own educational projects!

-## 📚 Purpose
+## 🎯 Purpose
-This project was created as part of a web development course assignment to demonstrate skills in layout design, responsive styling, and semantic HTML structure without using JavaScript or CSS frameworks.
+This project was created as an educational tool to share knowledge about Japan and to demonstrate front-end web development skills, especially layout and responsive design, using only semantic HTML and CSS.